 The CareFirst Plan: What It Can Do for You

-All full-time students, with the exception of evening law students, must either carry the CareFirst health insurance plan offered by the University or demonstrate that they are covered by an equivalent plan.
+All full-time students must either carry the CareFirst health insurance plan offered by the University or demonstrate that they are covered by an equivalent plan.
 If you purchased the University CareFirst plan, you have enrolled in a Preferred Provider Organization.
 Under such a plan, your out-of-pocket costs will be lower if you select a preferred provider (providers who have agreed to provide their services to plan members at reasonable group prices), although some of your costs may be covered regardless of the provider you select.
 A PPO differs from a Health Maintenance Organization in that it allows you direct access to the services of a provider--even a specialist--without first seeking permission from a primary care physician (or Student Health).

 Your CareFirst PPO is honored nationwide under the "Blue Card PPO Program."
 To find the nearest provider, from anywhere in the country, call the Blue Card PPO Access Line at 800-810-BLUE (2583).
 For services requiring pre certification or prior authorization you must also call CareFirst in order to ensure that you receive the maximum allowed benefits.

 The following services are available at the indicated costs to the covered individual:

 - Annual GYN exam: no charge